 Companies are also often not able to set aside funding to create the space.
 Although my belief is that even with no funds, some sort of accommodation should be possible in most cases.

-Herewith two moms’ real stories about breast pumping at work
+Herewith two moms’ real stories about pumping breast milk at work

 Names have been changed.